Art and Heritage Advisory Panel

 His words feature in Art and Australia, NECSUS, un Projects, Runway Journal, Art Collector, and Australian Book Review.
 He is represented by MARS Gallery, Editor-at-large at Running Dog and Gallery Manager at SEVENTH.

 Madeleine is an accomplished arts manager with expertise in local government and community cultural development.
-She currently works as the Arts Engagement & Development Team Leader at Melton City Council.
+She currently works as the Coordinator, Arts and Cultural Development at Nillumbik Shire Council, and previously worked at Melton City Council.
+Madeleine has previous experience working in non-profit arts and community organisations in programming, fundraising and communications.
+She has worked for arts organisations including The Song Room, Queensland Arts Council, and Museum and Gallery Services Queensland.
 Madeleine has skills in identifying community needs, facilitating program development and nurturing partnerships to support desired outcomes.

 Her work history focuses on roles that bring the Arts and Health sectors together, in particular working with children and young people.
 Bridie currently works as the Account Director at That Communications Company.